PoiScript/orgize/README.md

 **Note**: as I mentioned above, each element will appears two times while iterating.
 And handler will silently ignores all end events from non-container elements.

-So if you want to change how a non-container element renders, just redefine the start function and leave the end function untouched.
+So if you want to change how a non-container element renders, just redefine the `start` function and leave the `end` function unchanged.

-## Serde
+# Serde

 `Org` struct have already implemented serde's `Serialize` trait.
-It means you can freely serialize it into any format that serde supports such as json:
+It means you can serialize it into any format supported by serde, such as json:

 ```rust
 use orgize::Org;